OpenTreeOfLife/clade-workshops/README.md

 There is an [agenda](https://docs.google.com/document/d/1R_Dsw1dvOZxI7meBnj29JsUtk-WujybR3SA8wP5lFEg/edit) in google docs.
 This is not set in stone - there is plenty of room to adjust as needed throughout the weekend.

-During the workshop, we can use the [OpenTree public gitter channel](https://gitter.im/OpenTreeOfLife/public) for chat conversation.
-You can lurk without logging in, or sign in using GitHub to participate.

 ## Flights and lodging